 Implementing Active Ranking

-Social choice is often about allocating fixed resources among a set of items: a funding pool across projects, a budget across priorities, prize money across submissions.
-The core problem is producing weights – percentages out of 100 which say how valuable each item is relative to the others.
+A core task in social choice is the allocation of fixed resources among a set of items: funding across projects, budget across priorities, prize money across submissions.
+The output are weights – percentages out of 100 which say how valuable each item is relative to the others.

 The problem is cost.
 Pairwise comparison scales quadratically: \(k\) items means \(k(k-1)/2\) possible pairs which need deciding.
-Active ranking – choosing which pairs to show based on what the system has already learned, thus significantly reducing the number of pairs you most observe – is key to making pairwise methods practical.
+Active ranking – choosing which pairs to show based on what the system already knows, significantly reducing the number of pairs you most observe – is key to making pairwise methods practical.

-This essay will explore how active ranking worked in practice – over three weeks in February and March 2026, during a live game jam – for PowerRanker, a spectral ranking engine that turns pairwise preferences into distributions of weights over items.
+This essay will explore how active ranking worked in practice – over three weeks in February and March 2026, during a live game jam – as part of PowerRanker, a spectral ranking engine that turns pairwise preferences into distributions of weights over items.

-This essay was drafted by Claude using the git commit logs and edited for flow.
+This essay was drafted by Claude using git commit logs and edited for style and flow.

 I. Background

-I’ve spent the last year working with the Cartridge Gaming Company, and one of my responsibilities is running their hackathons.
-When it came time to judge submissions, I saw an opportunity to put the ideas from The Pairwise Paradigm into practice – not just active ranking, but the full end-to-end pipeline: interface design, data encoding, and algorithmic pair selection.
+Since joining the Cartridge Gaming Company a little less than a year ago, one of my responsibilities has been running their quarterly hackathons.
+In preparation for their eighth jam, I saw an opportunity to put the ideas from The Pairwise Paradigm into practice – not just active ranking, but the full end-to-end pipeline: interface design, data encoding, and algorithmic pair selection.
+By bringing pairwise judging into the game jam process, we could distribute the judging burden across the ecosystem, producing more legitimate results with less per-juror effort.

-The result was a judging tool built into Daimyo, Cartridge’s homespun game jam platform.
+The result was a homespun judging tool called Daimyo.
 Judges would see two submissions side by side – each with an AI-generated summary, playable links, and structured metrics – and were asked a single question: “Which is the stronger game jam entry?”

 Responses used a five-point Likert scale (Much / Slightly / Even / Slightly / Much), which we encoded as values from 0 to 1 in increments of 0.25.
-Each judgment was intended to take about 30 seconds, and judges were asked for 10 comparisons per session, keeping the total time commitment under five minutes.
-PowerRanker then aggregates these comparisons into a collective weighting, used for deciding winners and giving out prizes.
+Each judgment was designed to take about 30 seconds, and judges were asked for 10 comparisons per session, keeping the total time commitment at about five minutes.
+PowerRanker then aggregated these comparisons into a collective weighting, used to decide winners and give out prizes.

 The initiative was successful – judges enjoyed encountering the projects in this way, the process made the game jam more visible to the larger ecosystem, and we were able to produce good results with a relatively small voter lift.